cheesegrits/filament-google-maps/README.md

                  * Each element in the returned data must be an array
                  * containing a 'location' array of 'lat' and 'lng',
                  * and a 'label' string.
+                 *
+                 * You should also aan 'id' attribute for internal use by this plugin.
                  */
                 $data[] = [
                     'location'  => [